Shuffle a List, String, Tuple in Python: random.shuffle, sample

 # TypeError: 'tuple' object does not support item assignment

-When used with a string, random.sample() returns a list of characters.
-To convert this back into a string, use the join() method.
+When used on a string, random.sample() returns a list of characters.
+Use the join() method to convert it back into a string.

 s_shuffled = ''.join(random.sample(s, len(s)))